sbower/metrobus_util/cli/README.md

 Command line utility to tell you how long it is until the next bus on given route leaving from a given bus stop going a given direction.
-The bulk of the logic is contained a gem which can be found here: https://github.com/sbower/metrobus.
+The bulk of the logic is contained in a gem which can be found here: https://github.com/sbower/metrobus.

 ## Installation